 Rubber sheeting refers to a method in mapping and surveying where a map or spatial data is adjusted or “stretched” to align with a reference map or coordinate system.
 This process helps to fix distortions caused by differences in scale, projection, or other variables.

-Available for AutoCAD, BricsCAD, ZWCAD and GstarCAD
+Available for AutoCAD, BricsCAD, ZWCAD and GstarCAD.

 1. Enable a background map